CharlieDigital/typescript-is-like-csharp/docs/pages/basics/projects.md

 Typically, C# projects will have a `.sln` file which you can think of as being equivalent to a workspace config file for Node.js projects.
 When you add additional projects, these need to be registered in the `.sln` file.
 The `.sln` is created automatically and typically I would avoid editing manually.
 There's not much setup involved on the C# side

-For node, different project managers have different workspace configurations.
+For Node, different project managers have different workspace configurations.
 Here, [we'll look at NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).
 There's a bit more setup required and it's different depending on your preferred package manager.

 <CodeSplitter>
   <template #left>